April 16 - 09:30

 Notices and meeting information for meeting participants and the public

 Notices and meeting information are attached to the agenda and minutes, including: availability of simultaneous interpretation and accessibility accommodations; in camera meeting procedures; information items not subject to discussion; personal information disclaimer for correspondents and public speakers; notices regarding minutes; and remote participation details.
 Accessible formats and communication supports are available, upon request.
-Except where otherwise indicated, reports requiring Council consideration will be presented to Council on April 22, 2026 in Community and Protective Services Committee Report 23.
+Except where otherwise indicated, reports requiring Council consideration will be presented to Council on April 22, 2026 in Emergency Preparedness and Protective Services Committee Report 23.
 The deadline to register by phone to speak, or submit written comments or visual presentations is 4 pm on Wednesday, April 15, 2026, and the deadline to register to speak by email is 8:30 am on Thursday, April 16, 2026.

 Declarations of Interest